About the Book

 I kept in touch with Mr. Blessing and called him whenever I was exhibiting the project he was in.
 I quickly realized that he had difficulty with his memory.
 I needed to tell him the story of how we met each time we spoke.
 He loves that story and I love to tell it.

 Alfred invited me to his house to take more pictures.
 This is when I met Mariette.
 She is from Switzerland and they have lived together in the same house for almost 45 years.
 She moved in shortly after his wife died to take care of the house and care for his young daughter.
 Though Mariette is a constant presence, I still haven’t quite figured out her relationship with Alfred.
 It is something less than romance but something more than that of a servant.
 And it is almost entirely unspoken.

 Josephine Dvorken received her B.F.A. in 1994 from the University of New Mexico and her Master of Professional Studies degree from the School of Visual Arts in 2011.
-In addition to her fine art projects, she is a photographer who accepts commissions in the New York, New Jersey and Connecticut region.
+In addition to her fine art projects, she is a photographer who accepts commissions.
 In 2008 she was selected as the “Best Child Photographer” by (201) Magazine.
 In 2007 she was awarded three Honorable Mentions at the Lucie Awards the prestigious international photo competition.
 In 2009 she was recognized in the international Photography Book Now competition for Familiar Strangers: A Community Portrait.
 Dvorken also had a solo show of the Familiar Strangers work at the Umbrella Arts Gallery in New York City in 2009.
 Her most recent project, A. Blessing focuses on the complicated relationship between a man and his housekeeper.